drosales007/MulticoreHW/README.md

-# MulticoreHW
+# MCCHW
-Homework/solutions for Multicore Computing
+Homeworks for multi-core computing